vincent/ee-website/content/en/books/universo-de-valores.md

 ---
 title: Universo de valores
 date: 2022-11-05
-description: The Universe of Values is a story for adults and children that introduces education in values from 5 years old.
+description: Sol and Luna are two little brothers who travel through a Galaxy where the planets and satellites have become Values.
 tags: ["books"]
 thumbnail: img/libros/5_Book_El Universo de Valores.jpg
+text_author: Victoria Usabal
 ---

-The Universe of Values is a story for adults and children that introduces education in values from 5 years old.
-Sol and Luna are two little brothers who travel through a wonderful galaxy, where planets and satellites have become values.
-An exciting story full of meaning and significance.
+Sol and Luna are two little brothers who travel through a Galaxy where the planets and satellites have become Values.
+On each planet or satellite, they meet "Marcianita", a being who will share with them something about how life is lived in that place.
+This is an exciting journey for children and their caregivers, a story full of meaning and significance that on any of its routes leads to love.